Your RSA-2048 keys break in 2030. Find every one of them before attackers do.

 Detect & block this

-O3 blocks next-locomotive-init-class packages before install and in CI — and if it already ran, its runtime egress monitoring catches the credential exfiltration and severs the channel.
+O3 blocks next-locomotive-init-class packages before install and in CI — and if it already ran, its runtime egress monitoring catches the C2 callback and severs the channel.